hantsy/spring6-sandbox/docs/boot-http-service.md

 </project>
 ```

-Implements `PostApi` defined in the shared module, and declares it as `@RestController`.
-No need to add route path matching rules, it will resolve the
+#### Implementing PostApi in the Server Module

-annotations in the `PostApi` interface.
+We implement the `PostApi` interface from the shared module and declare it as a Spring-managed `@RestController`.
+The routing annotations in the interface are automatically recognized, eliminating the need for explicit path matching rules.

 ```java
 @RestController